tagazok/my-workshops/custom-vision/tutorial.md

 https://customvisionworkshop-prediction.cognitiveservices.azure.com/
 ```

+Now, let's change our Azure Function to use the SDK.

 ### Using Node.js

 Microsoft provides several SDKs for Custom Vision.
 In our case, as we are only using our code to make prediction, we will only need the <a href="https://www.npmjs.com/package/@azure/cognitiveservices-customvision-prediction" target="_blank">cognitiveservices-customvision-prediction</a> package.